 Many things, such as nature, music, and patriotism, may uplift our spirits.
 They lack the ability, however, to inspire us to enlightenment.
-The Ninth Karmapa, a great luminary of the Karma Kagyu tradition, clarified this point in Mahamudra Eliminating the Darkness of Ignorance.
+The Ninth Karmapa, a great luminary of the Karma Kagyu tradition, clarified this point in Mahamudra Eliminating the Darkness of Unawareness.
 He explained that a healthy relationship with a spiritual mentor is the dominating condition (dagkyen, bdag-rkyen) for becoming a Buddha, like the sensory cells of the eyes are the dominating condition for visual perception.
 In other words, visual cognition not only arises through the medium and power of the cells of the retina, but also, because of them, occurs as an instance of seeing, rather than of hearing.
 Thus, the medium's being rods and cones determines that the form of cognition arising through it is vision.
 Similarly, enlightenment not only arises through the medium and power of a healthy relationship with a spiritual mentor, but also occurs as an instance of someone becoming an ideal teacher.
 Buddhahood does not entail a person's becoming a perfect sunset or a musical masterpiece.

 In A Precious Garland for the Four Themes, Longchenpa used Gampopa's four themes to clarify how inspiration from a spiritual mentor helps to bring enlightenment.
 Together with safe direction and bodhichitta, this inspiration moves disciples to take the Dharma as a path – the second of Gampopa's four themes.
 In other words, the amalgam of the three moves disciples to practice the Buddhist methods as a pathway leading to enlightenment.
 Taking the Dharma as a path, then, describes the process whereby the firing of clay brings it to porcelain.